6 Best CDNs for Live StreamingFebruary 24, 2020

 What to Look For in a CDN

 Here are the features and factors to consider when evaluating the candidates.
-When you start your research, understand that many CDNs offer multiple media-related services, including many of the transcoding and packaging functions that you use the Wowza Streaming Engine or Wowza Streaming Cloud to perform.
+When you start your research, understand that many CDNs offer multiple media-related services, including many of the transcoding and packaging functions that you use the Wowza Streaming Engine or Wowza Video to perform.
 For that reason, this list focuses solely on media delivery, not transcoding or packaging.

 1. Does The CDN Support Live Streaming?